viVeK21111/Basic_react/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ### Project details
-In src/ there are couple of components folder which serves as different topics
+In src/ there are couple of components folder which serves as different topics <br>

--> In src/component emailjs with react and fetching weather by giving city.\
+-> In src/component Lab6(weather fetch) and emailjs components are there <br>
+   To see weather component open: https://vivek21111.github.io/Basic_react/ <br>

--> src/components2 login session using context.\
+-> src/components2 login session using context. <br>
--> src/components3 and src/compnents4 Routing by react.
+-> src/components3 and src/compnents4 Routing by react. <br>

 ## Available Scripts